 The potential topics for your demand estimation project range from Pepto Bismol to fertilizer, and the markets could be anywhere from Saskatchewan to South Africa.
 The range of possibly-relevant resources is equally broad: there is no single perfect source or even group of sources that will cover every topic that you might come up with.

 The links in section 2.a. of this guide will take you to several other SFU Library guides.
 These guides cover many industries, products, consumer groups, and regions and are likely to have resources that will help with whatever topic you choose.
-As a supplement to those general guides, I've listed a few key trade and commodity resources in section 2.b. that are not covered in my other research guides, and I've provided a short guide to some b2b/industrial marketing resources in section 2.c.
+As a supplement to those general guides, we've listed a few key trade and commodity resources in section 2.b. that are not covered in our other research guides, and we've provided a short guide to some b2b/industrial marketing resources in section 2.c.

 Think of this guide as a starting point in your quest for information resources.
 It won't answer all of your questions, but it will lead you to many of the key tools and sources that you will need to use.
 No marketing research guide, no matter how large, will cover every possible resource or tool that you might need, so I've included details on ways to get help.
 Do so early!

 As mentioned in the Introduction, there are many potentially-useful resources for your assignment.
 The following guides list some of the key resources that are likely to help with whatever topic you choose.
 If you need further suggestions about resources, check out section 3 below.

 SFU Library guide: Lists resources for Market Overviews, Competitors, Business Conditions, and Demographics - focused on North American markets and on business-to-consumer (B2C) resources.
 If you are researching a B2B situation, remember that most B2B relationships rely on related B2C markets, so B2C information may be a key part of your demand estimation.

 Country reports, multi-country comparison sources, industry reports, demographics, industry analysis, and more.
 You might want to start with the Web guides section.